Back pain is the worst.

 Whether you’re in post-surgical recovery or just “threw your back out”, most back pain is treatable–without additional surgery or mind-numbing meds.
-We have multiple ways to address your back pain — without surgery, and without long-term, heavy-duty medication.
-Our specialties include physical therapy, chiropractic care, minimally-invasive procedures, regenerative medicine like stem-cell therapy and PRP, and acupuncture.
+We have multiple ways to address your back pain.
+Our specialties include physical therapy & rehab, chiropractic care, acupuncture, minimally-invasive procedures, and regenerative medicine like stem-cell therapy and PRP.

 Call us — we listen.
 Since our pain relief center is multidisciplinary, we won’t push something on you that you don’t need.
-We want to understand what you’re experiencing as thoroughly as possible.
-That lets us tailor sensible recommendations to your health situation, your goals, your timeline and your budget.
+We want to understand what you’re experiencing as thoroughly as possible, then tailor sensible pain relief to your health situation, your goals, your timeline and your budget.

-Then, together we’ll agree on a plan of attack.
-For many patients, it’s a few sessions with just one or two types of treatment.
+For many patients, that means just a few sessions with just one or two types of treatment.
 For some, it takes more visits and we might blend together several different kinds of treatment.
-Either way, we’re here to help you find relief, as quickly and affordably as possible.
+Either way, we’re here to help you find relief from back pain as quickly and affordably as possible